Boomer and Gen Z at Work: What Cross-Generational Co-Mentoring Really Looks Like

 When generational differences show up at work

-Katherine Jeffery brings together Carol Wagner, a Baby Boomer leader, and Valerie Hebenstreit, a Gen Z learning and development professional.
+In this conversation, I bring together Carol Wagner, a Baby Boomer leader, and Valerie Hebenstreit, a Gen Z learning and development professional.
 Their relationship began during COVID, when Valerie joined Carol’s team as an intern.
-What followed was not conflict or frustration.
-It was trust, growth, and a genuine working partnership.
+What followed wasn’t tension or frustration.
+It was trust, growth, and a real working partnership.

 Starting with curiosity instead of assumptions